2025

 consulting-overview

-Lee Barnes Memorial Scholarship for Nonprofit Leaders - 2024 Recipients
+Lee Barnes Memorial Scholarship for Nonprofit Leaders

 For 20 years, CP has invited applications and granted scholarships to one or more CT nonprofit leaders to attend the Harvard Business School’s Strategic Perspectives in Nonprofit Management (SPNM) executive education program.
 This Executive Education course is an HBS Social Enterprise Initiative program that allows senior executives to examine their missions and develop strategies for the new global economy.
 It is an intensive six-day program taught by the HBS faculty.
 Over 150 nonprofit leaders worldwide, representing a wide range of nonprofit sectors, make up the student body.
-Over 33 of our state’s recognized best nonprofit leaders have attended this program and unanimously report that SPNM was the most “outstanding executive education experience of their entire careers.”
+Over 27 of our state’s recognized best nonprofit leaders have attended this program and unanimously report that SPNM was the most “outstanding executive education experience of their entire careers.”
+This year we launched

 How We Help